cn0047/stash/ed/t.theory.md

 ACL (often simpler): List of users (IDs) and privileges to resource (what can do or see).
 RBAC: Permissions based on role.

+#### TL

+Avoid conflicts.
+Let offer new ideas.
+Ask do people need help.
+Help feel okay to admit being wrong.
+Know team: skils, strengths, goals, interests.

+Bit of delegating & directing and more supporting & coaching.

+TL must be:
+* like a teacher and have authority to teach team
+* like a coach

 #### Full stack:

 * presentation layer (html, css, js)